Metalab/Code-of-Conduct/code-of-conduct-en.md

 * Be excellent to each other!

-* _Metalab_ has a [_Anlaufstelle_](https://_Metalab_.at/wiki/Anlaufstelle), which you can turn to in any situation.
+* _Metalab_ has an [awareness team called _Anlaufstelle_](https://_Metalab_.at/wiki/Anlaufstelle), which you can turn to in any situation.
 It deals with all incidents in a serious and confidential manner and shows solidarity with the affected people.

 * Recordings in any form at the _Metalab_ are only allowed with the consent of all captured individuals.